silnrsi/wstr/src/content/docs/reference/styleguide.md

 Here is a link to [another section](#ai-use) (level 2 or 3) on this page.

-Here is a link to [another page in this topic by slug](glossary).

-Here is a link to [another page in this topic by /slug/](/glossary/).

 Here is a link to [another page in this topic by ../slug](../glossary).

-Here is a link to [another page in another topic by ../../slug](../../bidi).
+Here is a link to [another page in another topic by ../../topic/slug](../../analysis/bidi).

 ### Blocks